Cant Sleep Without Carbs

 - Key takeaways.

-Insulin resistance is often to blame for trouble sleeping when you get rid of carbohydrates.
+Fat Storing Hormone resistance is often to blame for trouble sleeping when you get rid of carbohydrates.

 And super low blood sugar can be problematic for your sleep, because it triggers two hormones to activate.
 And those hormones can wake you up and keep you up in the middle of the night.